pygsflow/pygsflow/JOSS/paper.md

-The pyGSFLOW package also includes features to visualize input and output data spatially using matplotlib plots and by exporting datasets to shapefile or the visualization toolkit (VTK) format.
+The pyGSFLOW package also includes features to visualize input and output data spatially using Matplotlib [@Hunter:2007] plots and by exporting datasets to shapefile or the visualization toolkit (VTK) format [@Schroeder:2006].
 By providing pyGSFLOW a shapefile or list of hydrologic response unit (HRU) geometries, the code is able to plot arrays and contour arrays of unique parameter values and is fully compatible with the FloPy plotting routines for MODFLOW.
 PRMS input parameter values can be layered